pionxzh/wakaru/packages/unminify/README.md

 Restore async/await from helper `__awaiter` and `__generator`.\
 Currently, this transformation only supports output from **TypeScript**.

-And it does not handled control flow properly, as it needs graph analysis.
+And it does not handle control flow properly, as it needs graph analysis.

 Please aware there are **tons of edge cases** that are not covered by this rule.